ad6398/SpanElectra/README.md

 # SpanElectra
-New and Public repo to train spanELectra.
 SpanElectra is a compute optimized span level Language model for pre training and fine tuning tasks.
 Instead of training a model that generate tokens, we train a discriminative model that predicts whether each token in the corrupted input was replaced by a generator sample or not.
+It has two parts:

 ![alt text](https://github.com/ad6398/SpanElectra/blob/main/assets/se-arch.png?raw=true)

+## Generator:
+* It is a small span level MLM model like spanBERT.
+* Span Boundary Generative Objective (SBGO):
+   * Jack		[mask_1]		[mask_2] 		[mask_3] 		hill
+     * token1  =  function( rep(Jack),  rep( hill), pos(mask_1) )
+     * token2  =  function( rep(Jack),  rep( hill), pos(mask_2) )

+     rep = representation function of tokens in MLM

+     pos= position of token wrt start of span or positional embedding

+## Discriminator:
+* Span Boundary Predictive Objective(SBPO):
+  * Jack 		go 		at 		the 	hill

+    is_replaced(go) = function( rep(Jack), rep(hill), pos(go) )

+* Electra Objective/ all token objective (ATO):
+  * predict whether each token present in sentence is replaced/corrupted or not.
+  * Jack 		go 		at 		the 	hill

+    is_replaced(Jack) = function( rep(whole_sentence ))

+### Why SpanElectra?
+* **More accurate:** Shifting from token level to span level produced better result as evident from the spanBERT paper.
+For both generative and predictive part,  we have span level objective (SBGO and SBPO) as well as token level objective (ATO), clearly promising a better result.
+* **Needs less resources:** Generative models take more time and computing resources than predictive model (easily evident from Electra paper).
+Generative part of spanElectra( i.e. generator) is small in size in comparison to predictive part (Discriminator) and other MLMs like BERT, hence making spanElectra compute and time optimized.

 ## Tokenization and Vocab Creation
 `create_vocab_SE.py` will create a Vocabulary file based on the type of tokenizer we choose on given text Data. `the following class contains all arguments needed to develop vocabulary.